Determine your Soil Type:

 Many drip irrigation installation experts place their roll of tubing in the sun prior to installation.
-Placing your roll of poly tubing in the sun before installation it allows the tubing to warm up and become more flexible which makes installation a snap.
+Placing your roll of poly tubing in the sun before installation allows the tubing to warm up and become more flexible, which makes installation a snap.

-A well kept secret among drip irrigation installation professionals is how to install goof plugs easily.
-Anyone that has tried to insert a small goof plug into micro tubing will appreciate this tip.
+A well-kept secret among drip irrigation installation professionals is how to install goof plugs easily.
+Anyone who has tried to insert a small goof plug into micro tubing will appreciate this tip.
 Try using a pair of needle nose pliers to grip the opposite end of the goof plug that you wish to insert into the micro tubing.
 The added leverage of the pliers will make this task a breeze.

 Don't be fooled into buying a special tool to cut poly tubing.
 Drip Irrigation installation experts simply use household scissors to cut their tubing.